timcassell/ProtoPromise/README.md

 When `Catch` is omitted, or none of the filters apply, an `UnhandledException` is sent to the `Promise.Config.UncaughtRejectionHandler` if it exists.
 If it does not exist, a `System.AggregateException` (which contains `UnhandledException`s) is thrown on the `Promise.Config.ForegroundContext` if it exists, or `Promise.Config.BackgroundContext` if it does not.

 `UnhandledException`s wrap the rejections and contain the full causality trace so you can more easily debug what caused an error to occur in your async functions.
 Causality traces for `.Then` API is only available in `DEBUG` mode, for performance reasons (See [Compiler Options](#compiler-options)).
 Exceptions in async functions contain the async stack traces natively.

+## Forget

+All `Promise` and `Promise<T>` objects must either be awaited (using the `await` keyword or `.Then` or `.Catch`, etc or passing into Promise.`All`, `Race`, etc), returned, or forgotten. `promise.Forget()` means you are done with the promise and no more operations will be performed on it.
+It is the call that allows the backing object to be repooled and uncaught rejections to be reported.
+The C# compiler will warn when you do not await or use an awaitable object, and calling `Forget()` is the proper way to fix that warning.

+See previous examples that demonstrate returning promises, awaiting promises, and forgetting promises after a promise chain.

 ## Promises that are already settled